XuanliangDeng/ROS-ArUco-marker-detection-and-6DOF-pose-estimation-of-USB-camera/README.md

 The drone I use for this project is Parrot AR Drone 2.0.
 The ROS version is Kinetic with OpenCV 3.3.1(including OpenCV_contrib).
 ChArUco stands for Chessboard + ArUco = ChArUco.
 The functions related to ChArUco marker detection are already included in OpenCV(after 3.0 version).

 ## Software dependencies
-* ROS - tested with Kinetic version
+* ROS - tested with Kinetic version [ROS Kinetic Installation](http://wiki.ros.org/kinetic/Installation/Ubuntu)
 * OpenCV - tested with OpenCV 3.3.1 with corresponding opencv_contrib
 * For opencv_contrib and OpenCV3 installation, these instructions on this website could be very helpful(could skip those steps about virtual environment)   [OpenCV Installation](https://www.learnopencv.com/install-opencv3-on-ubuntu/)